Kotlin/kotlinx.serialization/docs/json.md

 ### Array unwrapping

-We can also implement the `transformSerialize` function to unwrap a single-element list into an single JSON object during serialization.
+We can also implement the `transformSerialize` function to unwrap a single-element list into a single JSON object during serialization.

 <!--- INCLUDE